BillsKDev/IntroCG-CourseProject/README.md

 To give a good example of how this project uses texture sampling, I also adjusted the rim lighting hit to work with whatever texture the player has on them, as before it would just use a solid color material no texture.
 Now it samples the texture on the object THEN does the rim affect and additively blends the shader with the player/enemy object
 <img src="https://github.com/BillsKDev/IntroCG-CourseProject/blob/main/Gifs/sampling.gif" width="992" height="546">

+<h4>How was texturing done?</h4>
+Since I am solo it would have been a lot of work to develop my own textures.
+Therefore, i decided that I would just take the initial textures in my previous GDW project and just change the textures to what I want the gamem to feel like.
+This was done by going into photoshop and adjusting things like saturation hue contrast etc.

 <h4>Creation of textures & Normal Mapping</h4>
 <p>These specific textures were used because this game has a more realistic look and needs to look like some sort of facility.
 Since this is my previous year's GDW game I initially used the first wall/floor texture that was made by them (https://github.com/Cracked-Eggs/ScrapY4) but for the second room I decided to use the textures to make my own.
 All of the textures used are using normal mapping except for the water and the textures.
 Here are the normal textures</p>
 <img width="200" height="200" alt="Concrete_Polished_01_C" src="https://github.com/user-attachments/assets/47ae9b59-d59e-44ca-acb1-d9874fab5e43" />